Omar Mohammed: Creation of Mosul Eye

-Mosul international campaign
+Mosul International Campaign

 After he fled Mosul in 2015, Mohammed launched a campaign to advocate and bring awareness to the situation in Mosul and Iraq as a whole.
 He has travelled to various countries, including the United States and Russia, to make speeches and participate in talks, while lecturing and advocating at universities, institutes, and other global venues.
 His mission is to "put Mosul on the global map" as stated in his public speeches.
 He has been hosted by many international universities and governments.
 Mohammed has also, on different occasions, advocated for Mosul to be put under international trusteeship to protect the local populace.